-In addition to the above methods, SFBBO biologists survey California Gulls through a walkthrough method.
+In addition to the above methods, SFBBO biologists and citizen science volunteers survey California Gulls through a walkthrough method.
 Walkthrough surveys occur each year in early to mid-May, during the late incubation and early hatching period for the majority of the population.
 During surveys, teams of observers systematically walk through each colony and visually tally all active nests present.
-Empty and fully depredated nests are excluded.
-To minimize the potential for opportunistic gull predation due to human disturbance, particular areas where conspecifics nest are avoided during walkthroughs.
+Empty and fully depredated nests are excluded from the tally.
+To minimize the potential for opportunistic gull predation on nearby nesting species due to human disturbance, particular areas where sensitive species nest are avoided during walkthroughs.
 Active nest numbers are estimated from the closest possible vantage point within the colony.
 California Gull nest counts are multiplied by two birds per nest to produce an estimate of the adult breeding population.